noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 class Dog(name: String, var age: Int) extends Pet(name): val greeting = "Woof"

+// creating instances of trait, without extends
+// each will be an instance of an anonymous class that extends from the trait trait PoopOf[+T];
+val poopOfInts = new PoopOf[Int]
+val poopOfBools = new PoopOf[Boolean]

 //////////////////////////////////
 // service oriented design through scalable component abstractions
 // OOP example